wikorp/wikorp/README.md

 ## Hi I'm Wiktor Porowski.

-👨‍💻 I'm a software enginner specializing in 🇨‌➕➕ and 🐍Python, with an engineering degree in Computer Science issued by [WUST](https://pwr.edu.pl/en/).
+👨‍💻 I'm a software engineer specializing in 🇨‌➕➕ and 🐍Python, with an engineering degree in Computer Science issued by [WUST](https://pwr.edu.pl/en/).

 - I have commercial experience in code maintenance in desktop applications.